Frances-Hughes-Horoeka-22/Toggle-Button-to-hide-list/README.md

 Uses HTML, CSS, and javascript.

-Open the HTML file and you can start adding, moving, and deleting items off the To-Do-List
+Open the index.html file and you can start adding, moving, and deleting items off the To-Do-List